lyoungblood/realtime-web-analytics-workshop/module-3/README.md

 </p></details>

-## 4. Visualizing Metrics with CloudWatch
+## 4. Visualizing Metrics with CloudWatch Graphs

 In this step, we'll create a graph from the CloudWatch metrics that are now being published from DynamoDB Streams by our Lambda function.